markjnkim/es_mod/02-css/content/lesson-4-grid.md

 > **Asset Needed:** [Learnosity-Spanning and Positioning-Jira 136](https://trilogyed.atlassian.net/jira/software/projects/FSFO/boards/197/backlog?selectedIssue=FSFO-136)

-## Make the Service Plan Mobile-Responsive
+## Make the Service Plan Grid Mobile-Responsive

 Excellent work!
 The design team is thrilled with our progress.
 However, when they view the service plan on a mobile device, some of the layout feels a little compressed: